 If the DSL is the subject of a complaint the DSL duties will be carried out by the Headmaster.
-The Headmaster will have received appropriate training in child protection and inter-agency working and attend refresher training at 2-yearly intervals.
+The Headmaster will have received appropriate training in child protection.

 All action is taken in line with KCSiE (Sept.
-2016), Working Together to Safeguard Children (2015 and 2017 amendment), the Dorset LSCB procedures and What to do if you're worried a child is being abused (2015)
+2018), 'Working Together to Safeguard Children' (Sept.
+2018) the Surrey SCB procedures and What to do if you're worried a child is being abused (2015).